adamjedwards/llangollen-rd-barbershop/README.md

 As you scroll down (or click Services tab) you will come across the services section. here you can see a pricelist and an explaination of each type of cut.
 When hovering over each service it will highlight across the table to make it more readable.

-When viewing on a mobile platform the description will not be didsplayed to make it more readable.
+When viewing on a mobile platform the description will not be displayed to make it more readable.

+* Crew member page

+Had problems with horizontal alignment of image and barber bio, could not be viewed on mobile without side scrolling. implemented flex-wrap so image and text is vertically stacked on mobile platform.

 ![Viewing services on mobile](assets/readme-images/mobile-services.png)